MatMasIt/notesArchive/latest/Inglese/2022/marzo/lunedì_28/13_07_00/appunti.md

 Art must not have other meanings except for the fact that it is the representation of beauty

-Art which gives pl
+Art gives peleasure to artist and viewer

+Aphorism emblematic of this
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDAzODM5NTMsLTIwMDAyMzQ5MTYsMj
-AxODg2MjUzNl19
+eyJoaXN0b3J5IjpbMTQ5NDg0NDMzMCwtMjAwMDIzNDkxNiwyMD
+E4ODYyNTM2XX0=
 -->